Categories

 I couldn't be more happier that Fox has come to its senses and decided to let someone that knows what true horror is be at the helm of this new motion picture.
 Of course I'd be even more happier if Cameron directed it but he seems a little tied up at the moment with all his current projects.

 For the record, this movie should be set in space, where isolation and terror get a new dimension, and definitely not on earth (remember AvP:R?).
 Ridley bring back the franchise to its original status.
-I know you can do this."considering I've seen an enormous debate here about The Amazing Spider-Man and the ones who love it, and the ones who hate it, I feel myself obliged to say: TASTE DIFFERS, DEAL WITH IT" - Thomas G. -
+I know you can do this.

-Now the search for the ultimate composer can begin, and don't tell me Streitenfeld will do thiswaaaaaahhhhhhhh!!!
-Where's my nut? arrrghhhhhhh -
+Now the search for the ultimate composer can begin, and don't tell me Streitenfeld will do this shame

 So, why is there a prequel?

-they want to give the Alien chance another chance, and considering every franchise gets a prequel nowadays, it isn't surprising this one does it toowaaaaaahhhhhhhh!!!
-Where's my nut? arrrghhhhhhh -
+they want to give the Alien chance another chance, and considering every franchise gets a prequel nowadays, it isn't surprising this one does it too

 So, why is there a prequel?